stevana/stateful-pbt-with-fakes/README.md

   2. add parallel testing in ~300 lines of code

-  3. put this technique in context of software development at large.
+  3. make specifications simpler using fakes, and put this technique in context of software development at large.

 ### QuickCheck recap (stateless property-based testing)